LauraSanchezLucas/lsl-MeetMeAt-front-react/README.md

     -   Block or hide the button if you have already signed up for an event or remove the event from your list.
     -   The photos are too heavy and slow down the website's performance, so it would be advisable to have different types of formats available.
     -   The logo does not hide in the companies and services section in the home view.
+    -   When a user is updated, the component does not reload correctly.

 ## Future funtionalities
 The following features will be implemented in the future: